What is an SEM Campaign?

 Thankfully, the industry has largely moved on from the old all-encompassing definition of search engine marketing.

 This definition more or less sums it up.
-Search engine marketing in 2018 focuses almost entirely on paid search methods.
+Search engine marketing focuses almost entirely on paid search methods.

 Again, you don’t need to learn the ins and outs of SEO to run a successful SEM campaign.